nus-cs2103-AY2425S1/ip/docs/README.md

 1. Ensure you have Java 17 or above installed in your computer
 2. Download the .jar file under Releases
-3. Navigate to the directory in terminal, run `java -jar reminderebot.jar`
+3. Navigate to the directory where the jar file is downloaded.
-4. Easy peasy!
+4. Run `reminderebot.jar` by clicking on the icon.
+Easy peasy!

 ## Features
 Reminderebot is packed with various features: